metacpan/metacpan-cpan-extracted/distros/o/omnitool-installer/README.md

 Provides the 'omnitool\_installer' script to install OmniTool on your system.

+# END-OF-LIFE / DEPRECATION

+This system is no longer under active development.
+OmniTool should not be used for any new projects.

+This repo contains some interesting ideas and perhaps a few solutions, so this repo will remain online for archive purposes.
+If you are interested in taking over this project, please let me know.

 # SYNOPSIS

     # To provide installation details interactively then install: